-Katrina Rae was born in Ponca City Oklahoma, currently resides in Frankenmuth, MI.
+Katrina Rae was born in Ponca City Oklahoma, currently works out of KRae East Art Studio, VA.

 Katrina attended the Kansas City Art Institute, Memphis Collage of Art, and Eastern Michigan University.
 Her area of concentration began in the three dimensional while attending art school and university.

 Not wanting to join the ranks of a starving artist, led her to becoming an entrepreneur.
 Katrina has opened multiple successful businesses, her first company, in Memphis,TN. at the age of twenty four, resulting in her art career not being seriously pursued until 2016.

 Katrina credits fellow artist and living master, Anni Crouter for the inspiration, guidance and encouragement to return to her art career after a prolonged departure.

 Katrina has found a passion for working in the two dimensional utilizing soft pastel, mixed media, and oil.
 She loves the idea of using traditional and non traditional materials to create a representational piece of work.
 Katrina has discovered the use of polyurethane and UV protectant on her mixed media and soft pastel paintings, eliminating the usage of glass.

 While residing in Memphis, TN.
 Katrina apprenticed under sculpture John Mori.
 Katrina was selected by artist Robert Brady, to work on a collaborated fiber installation, commissioned for the Crecent Center, Memphis, TN.
 While attending Eastern Michigan University, Katrina studied under world renowned ceramist Susan Stevenson.